JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Introduction

-We highlight three main contributions of this work: \begin{itemize} \item Using traditional item response theory (IRT) and analysis of LLM responses, we show that the assumed total order between model ability and question difficulty does not hold, even within fine-grained benchmarks.
-This calls for moving beyond scalar rankings toward frameworks that capture richer model--question interactions.

 \item We propose \textbf{JE-IRT}, a geometric IRT formulation where question \emph{orientation} captures semantics and question \emph{norm} captures difficulty, and correctness is driven by projected ability minus norm.
 JE-IRT outperforms baselines in prediction accuracy and is scalable, as new LLMs can be added through lightweight embedding fine-tuning instead of full retraining. \item We validate the geometry by showing that directional alignment predicts out-of-distribution drops, and norms reliably indicate difficulty.
-We also show that clustering the embeddings reveals subject divisions that differ from human-defined categories, suggesting that LLMs organize knowledge in their own representational sense.
+We also show that clustering and simple direction probes reveal ability structure that differs from human-defined subjects, \textit{hinting} that LLMs may organize knowledge according to their own representational structure. \end{itemize}